Klallam language: Infixes

 Sometimes plurality is marked with an infix (however, there are many ways to mark plurality).
 This infix marks collective plurality, meaning that instead of strictly marking multiple of a noun, it creates a group of the noun.
-This infix takes one of the forms -əy̓-, -aɁy-, -éy-, or -éye- depending on the root structure and stress placement proceeding the infix.
+This infix takes one of the forms -əy̓-, -aʔy-, -éy-, or -éye- depending on the root structure and stress placement proceeding the infix.

 Reduplication

 There are multiple forms of reduplication in Klallam, and each lends a particular meaning to the word.
 Two-consonant reduplication is a way to express plurality in about 10% of Kallam words.
 The first two consonants are copied and inserted before their location in the stem, and a schwa is inserted between them.
 For example, ləmətú (sheep) becomes ləmləmətú (bunch of sheep) through this process.
 First letter reduplication is one of three ways to create a continuative verb form.
 The first consonant of a word is inserted after the first vowel, sometimes with a schwa added afterwards; for example, qán̓ cn (I steal) becomes qáqən̓ cn (I am stealing).

-To create a diminutive form the first consonant is reduplicated with an additional 'suffix' of -aɁ afterwards and an infix of -Ɂ- later in the word.
-With this músmes (cow) becomes maɁmúɁsməs (little cow, calf).
+To create a diminutive form the first consonant is reduplicated with an additional 'suffix' of -aʔ afterwards and an infix of -ʔ- later in the word, which may be replaced by glottalization.
+With this músmes (cow) becomes maʔmúʔsməs (little cow, calf).
 The diminutive is not limited to noun forms.
-When used on a verb, the meaning takes on the characteristic of 'just a little' or 'by a small thing'.
-With an adjective, the meaning is construed to a lesser extent then the original form.

-Other forms of reduplication exist with meanings of 'characteristic', 'inceptive', and 'affective' aspects.
+When used on a verb, the meaning takes on the characteristic of "just a little" or "by a small thing".
+With an adjective, the meaning is construed to a lesser extent than the original form.
+Other forms of reduplication exist with meanings of "characteristic", "inceptive", and "affective" aspects.

 Syntax

 The typical word order in Klallam is VSO, but if the subject of the verb is obvious then the object and subject can be in any order.
 This means that VOS is a very frequent alternative structure.
-The subject is considered obvious when both participants are human and one possesses the other.
-For example, in kʷənáŋəts cə swéɁwəs cə táns, literally 'helped the boy his mother' (The boy helped his mother), the mother is possessed by the boy and therefore cannot be the subject.
-In this case, the sentence could also be written as kʷənáŋəts cə táns cə swéɁwəs, inverting the object and the subject.
+In addition to when a sentence simply could not work with the subject and object's roles swapped, the subject is considered obvious when both participants are human and one possesses the other.
+For example, in kʷənáŋəts cə swéʔwəs cə táns, literally 'helped the boy his mother' (The boy helped his mother), the mother is possessed by the boy and therefore cannot be the subject.
+In this case, the sentence could also be written as kʷənáŋəts cə táns cə swéʔwəs, inverting the object and the subject.
 When an adjective is involved in a noun phrase, it comes before the noun it describes.

-After the first verb, either the main verb or an auxiliary verb, often there is one or more enclitic particles "that serve to situate the speech act".
-These particles will add information about tense and mode or serve as evidential or question markers.
+After the first verb, either the main verb or an auxiliary verb, often there are one or more enclitic particles, which can indicated tense and a variety of moods and evidentials.